A low-energy effective Hamiltonian for Landau quasiparticles: I. A unified theory of transport and superfluidity in Fermi liquids: Superfluid pairing of Landau quasiparticles

 \section{Superfluid pairing of Landau quasiparticles}

 In this section, we use the Landau quasiparticles, and their effective Hamiltonian \eqqref{HFS}, to describe (in principle exactly) the superfluid phase from the superfluid instability down to $T=0$.
 Our description is valid provided superfluidity remains a weak phenomenon in the sense that \be \Delta,\ T_c\ll \EF \ee where $\Delta$ is the superfluid order parameter and $T_c$ is the critical temperature.
-Weak fermionic superfluids should then be viewed as condensates of quasiparticle pairs \cite{Wolfle1990}, schematically depicted by Fig.~\ref{fig:paireqp}; this is a substantial improvement from the pairs of bare particles interacting via the bare interaction (as described by BCS theory), or even from the frequent picture of bare particles interacting via a screened interaction.
-The head-on collisions $\pp,-\pp\to\pp',-\pp'$ among quasiparticles, described by the amplitude $\mathcal{A}$, favor the pairing instability and the appearance of a nonzero pairing field.
-We shall see that the pairing collision amplitude $\mathcal{A}(\pp,-\pp|\pp',-\pp')$ must exhibit a logarithmic divergence as $\Lambda/\EF\to0$ to ensure the existence of a superfluid phase.
+In this regime, fermionic superfluids can be viewed as condensates of quasiparticle pairs \cite{Wolfle1990}, schematically depicted by Fig.~\ref{fig:paireqp}; this is a substantial improvement from the pairs of bare particles interacting via the bare interaction (as described by BCS theory), or even from the frequent picture of bare particles interacting via a screened interaction.
+The interactions between the pairs $(\pp,-\pp)$ and $(\pp',-\pp')$ of counterpropagating quasiparticles, described by the function $g_{\sigma\sigma'}$ (see \eqqref{gssP}), favor the pairing instability and the appearance of a nonzero pairing field.
+We will see that the logarithmic suppression of $g_{\sigma\sigma'}$ when $\Lambda/\EF\to0$ compensates the UV divergence of the pair susceptibility, such that $T_c$ depends only on the regularized function $G_{\sigma\sigma'}$ and no longer on $\Lambda$.
+The angular average of $G_{\sigma\sigma'}$ must be negative (\textit{i.e.} the quasiparticle pair interactions must be attractive) to ensure the existence of a superfluid phase.

-In our approach, the compatibility of the quasiparticle picture with the existence of a superfluid ground state is tied to the cutoff $\Lambda$.
-Exciting a few pairs at the Fermi level (from \textit{e.g.} the Fermi sea or the superfluid ground state) will change the energy of the interacting system by $\approx\Delta$.
-The corresponding transition in the noninteracting fluid is conversely quasi-resonant.
-Thus the weak crossing condition on the spectrum of the Fermi liquid (\eqqref{noncrossing}) is compatible with the existence of a pair binding energy as long as \be \Delta,\ T_c\ll \Lambda \ee